panrg/questions/draft-irtf-panrg-questions.md

 packet or flow.
 The network and transport layers explicitly expose information about the path or paths available from one endpoint to another, and to those endpoints and the applications running on them, so that they can make this selection.
-The ALTO protocol {{?RFC7285}} can be seen as an example of a path-awareness approach implemented in transport-layer terms on the present Internet protocol stack.
+The Application Layer Traffic Optimization (ALTO) protocol {{?RFC7285}}
+can be seen as an example of a path-awareness approach implemented in transport-layer terms on the present Internet protocol stack.

 Path selection provides explicit visibility and control of network treatment to applications and users of the network.
 This selection is available to the